top of page

 Program Design Financial Stability ● Ministry Management ● Emotional Wellness ● Community Leadership Here's an overview of Lead Well 's design strategies and some brief background information on the concerns that shaped them.
 Note: This is background information.
 You're encouraged to visit Overview to better understand the final program design.
 The Pentecostal Assemblies of the World (PAW) is a membership organization that exists to equip and deploy people and resources to preach, teach, and reach the least and the lost, so that Christ may be preeminent in every life.
 To be effective in our purpose, we must improve how we nurture our member pastors’ abilities to navigate their own economic pressures and those of the congregations and communities they serve.
 The research we conducted not only confirmed some of the anticipated issues around the lack of knowledge and skills related to finances and business operations, but it also uncovered new areas of concern, particularly in the interrelation of financial pressures and mental health, along with the ability to meet the growing basic needs of urban communities, especially post-pandemic.
 While expressed differently, there were four socio-economic capacities that repeatedly emerged as most critical to strengthening our pastors.
 We heard loudly that if we want PAW pastors to thrive in 21st century ministry then we must focus supports that ensure they are: Background We believe the best way to encourage our pastors’ growth and development in achieving these traits is by delivering direct, scaffolded supports that increase their basic knowledge; provide them with a wide range of high-quality resources, tools, and opportunities to improve their practice; and offer them financial assistance, which we will do through a new debt relief fund (the Ministerial Excellence Fund).
 Additionally, we must work to improve how our organization serves pastors and holds them accountable, so we need to build the knowledge and capacity of those who surround them in ministry Financially stable (personally), Effective managers of ministry operations (financially and administratively), Emotionally well, and Leaders who are instrumental in meeting the economic needs of their communities. (e.g., congregation leaders and members, pastors’ spouses, peer pastors, organizational superiors) and undergo an effort that improves the policies and practices that affect their success.
 The research also highlighted that we must make our focus intentional in our system of pastoral support.
 “Nurturing” pastors means we should be caring, encouraging, and protecting them as we work to grow and develop their ability to stabilize their personal finances, effectively operate their ministries, acknowledge and prioritize their emotional wellbeing, and genuinely lead within the communities they serve.
 Key Concerns Personal Finances Our funder asked us to think of the challenges of the dual role of pastors - publicly the church’s top (financial) leader and also (financial) leader of a private household.
 While some pastors have the means to hire a professional service or staff, and some appoint someone from the congregation to help manage church finances, that doesn’t usually offer relief from the private stressors that come with navigating the issues with their own personal debt and sometimes poor credit.
 We heard our pastors feel pressure, criticized, and judged by others when their personal finances are not in order.
 A universal and widely known truth was highlighted in our learning process: money matters are private.
 That silence is a real problem among struggling clergy.
 We heard spiritual leaders aren't very comfortable sharing about their own circumstances or asking for help when it comes to their own financial and administrative affairs.
 Sometimes it's rooted in shame, intimidation, lack of knowledge, or pride.
 Some don't know what or who to ask and others don't like or want to ask.
 There are also those who believe that asking for help is just theologically wrong and in some way it diminishes their faith.
 Managing Churches In the research we heard that recovering from the pandemic has been significant.
 It's pushed some to innovate, especially with technology integration, but too many feel stuck and need help pivoting if their churches are going to survive.
 Many were already being negatively impacted by a lack of financial resources - due to a small church congregation, the socio-economic status of their membership, stewardship and tithing issues, and/or the pastor's inability to obtain other resources.
 The effects of the pandemic in many cases have accelerated the prior trends of declining attendance, aging membership, and the increasing social and economic needs of community - not to mention inflation.
 As pastors feel pressure, so do their congregations!
 A large number of pastors admit they lack the acumen to effectively manage church budgets or identify and implement fundraising strategies beyond raising offerings; so they pressure congregations to give....more.
 We believe most of our pastors serve (and carry) small, predominately Black churches with less than 50 members, who are in a low- to moderate-income bracket.
 It's important to note that although wealth gap research says Black households have less wealth, it also says Black givers actually outgive other ethnic groups, contributing a greater percent of their income to charitable entities (meaning that the Black church is already the largest recipient of their charity).
 As we listened, we were forced to really examine the context of our leaders and the communities in which they pastor.
 For the majority of our membership, economics has always been contextualized through a race lens, even if not explicitly spoken.
 It's well documented that the economic impact of systematic racism in this country has crippled Black clergy and their congregations – and this wicked legacy lives on today.
 Rarely are racial economic disparities and the impact on the Black church deeply discussed or addressed.
 But national research says Black clergy salaries average two-thirds that of White clergy.
 Black clergy are less likely to receive retirement or health benefits and almost half of Black clergy are bi-vocational.
 The stark reality is many of our pastors are financially dependent on our country’s most financially at-risk populations, who are doing their best to sustain ministries.
 Emotional Wellness Fiscal and administrative competencies are critical, but the effectiveness of a pastor's ministry is also intrinsically linked to their overall wellbeing.
 Prioritizing wellbeing ensures pastors can effectively fulfill their roles, which contributes to the overall quality of their ministry.
 We believe addressing the mental and emotional health aspects of ministry management is essential in 21st century ministry (see more at Research).
 To address the emotional challenges inherent in pastoral duties, this program incorporates an emotional wellness track to help leaders identify the psychological and administrative sources of their stress and how to plan a healthy path forward.
 It was also noted that the pandemic has affected how we relate to one another, with people feeling more intense and stressed - which the initiative will also seek to deliver tools to help mitigate.
 Community Leadership The inherent inequality in Black communities is beyond the control of our pastors today.
 Yet there's an expectation that Black clergy have a responsibility to help address the material lack of their neighbors and lift them out of their economic plight.
 Think tank members felt the impact of the pandemic and the rise of social justice movements have caused a renewed focus on Black churches in urban centers as mini social and economic institutions.
 It's a significant aspect of financial wholeness for congregations and the communities in which they belong.
 Essential to our pastors’ success here will be knowing how to leverage local grants, partnerships and politics to help alleviate the extra strain the churches and their members feel as they try to meet the emerging needs of the communities they serve.
 Equipping pastors with skills and tools to enhance their community outreach will help to amplify the social impact of their ministries – and attract more help to share the load, whether it be more funding, volunteers, and/or advocates who have access to resources.
 Building the Capacity of Others There was a strong consensus that it's going to take the mobilization of our entire network to shift the culture and mindsets that reinforce the detrimental practices and quiet suffering endured by too many of our spiritual leaders.
 So, while the majority of resources of this effort are allocated towards directly supporting pastors, we're making an attempt to influence, teach, and activate lateral influences (spouses and peer pastors), subordinates (congregational leaders and members), and organizational superiors (diocesan and national leadership).
 According to research, the fastest way to create a cultural shift and to sustain change is to employ the principles of community organizing, where people come together and organize to change the conditions that affect them.
 Here we also hope that as we increase the awareness of those surrounding the pastor, not only will they play a major role in helping pastors to be more successful, but they too will be motivated to improve their own personal finances, emotional health, and commitment to serving their neighbors.
 Also, early in our planning process, the importance of leveraging our own talent was emphasized because some PAW pastors and leaders are further along on the continuum of achieving success in finances and organizational management.
 We were charged with making sure we actively recruit from among the membership before soliciting outside support., recognizing our own hold an unique perspective to reach their peers.
 Systems This effort will not only catalyze our efforts to strengthen our members in support of pastors, but it will effect our systems as well.
 We expect this effort will transform how we serve our pastors, yielding an unprecedented focus on data (its collection, analysis, use in decision making, strategy, and marketing), setting better expectations, and improving accountability with refreshed policies, processes, protocols, and plans.

-- Schedule | Lead Well PAW
+• Strong Culture | Lead Well PAW

 Planning & Design Process Financial Stability ● Ministry Management ● Emotional Wellness ● Community Leadership Vision : The Pentecostal Assemblies of the World (PAW) is a membership organization that exists to equip and deploy people and resources to preach, teach, and reach the least and the lost, so that Christ may be preeminent in every life.
 To be effective in that purpose, PAW leadership sought a more comprehensive strategy to expand support for pastors to grow their economic knowledge and foundational operational practices.
 In November 2023, First Assistant Presiding Bishop Mark Tolbert secured a $50,000 planning grant from Lilly Endowment, a private foundation that has a special interest in supporting efforts to reduce or alleviate some of the financial pressures that impair the abilities of pastors to lead congregations effectively (through their National Initiative to Address Economic Challenges Facing Pastoral Leaders or "ECFPL").
 The grant perimeters were aligned to PAW's own interest in nurturing its member pastors’ abilities to navigate their economic pressures.
 Opportunity : Concept Planning : In December 2023, Bishop Tolbert convened a think tank with 12 diverse participants from around the country.
 With the support of Presiding Bishop Theodore Brooks, he charged the group with designing a program that could address the economic challenges faced by pastors, their families, and their congregations – and that would meet the requirements of Lilly's ECFPL implementation grant.
 For two days, across six working sessions, think tank participants discussed problems, needs, challenges, trends, and potential opportunities and solutions.
 A facilitator charged the group to drill down on key priorities and identify elements that would ideally comprise the program.
 After numerous follow-up meetings with the think tank, the program design, entitled "Lead Well," was finalized in February 2024.
 A grantwriter prepared a draft application for discussion and then finalized and submitted the application in March 2024.
 In July 2024, Lilly Endowment gifted the PAW a $1.25 million grant to implement the proposal over the next 2 years (through July 2026).
 The final result of this process is explained in Overview .
 Final Proposal : More on the planning and design process can be found in Program Design , Research & Evaluation , and Advisory Board (formerly the Think Tank).

-- Ways to Get Involved | Lead Well PAW
+• Overview | Lead Well PAW

-- Provider Profile Form | Lead Well PAW
+• Provider Profile Form | Lead Well PAW

 List your services and products for free to reach PAW pastors.
-Your Services & Products Financial Stability ● Ministry Management ● Emotional Wellness ● Community Leadership List your services and products with Lead Well!
-Click here for if you're considering becoming a provider but would like guidance before creating a profile.
+Your Services & Products Financial Stability ● Ministry Management ● Emotional Wellness ● Community Leadership List your services and products with Lead Well for FREE !
+Click here if you're considering becoming a provider but would like guidance before creating a profile.
 Create a Profile!
 Create a profile below and list up to 4 of your services, products, events, and other tools and resources.
 We'll post and promote it for PAW pastors - we'll specifically encourage Lead Well learners to check it out.
 When Lead Well learners want to purchase something from you, they'll complete a request form that goes to the PAW.
 The PAW will pay you on their behalf, but any arrangements will be made by the pastor.
 Individual pastors may request additional services/supports but it will be at their own personal expense.
 Remember, we're only focusing on personal finances, emotional wellness, managing ministry, and/or community leadership resources.
 Listing with Lead Well does not guarantee the purchase or use of your offerings.
 List Your Offering Here!
 Provider Profile First name* Last name* Company name* Email* Phone* Address* Website or social media handles For your profile image please upload your company logo, personal photo, or up to 30 second video * Upload image Are you a* current member of the PAW former member of the PAW not specifically affiliated with the PAW Services & Products Only add one item per submission (limit 4 free service and/or product listings) This is a* New listing Updated listing This is a* Service Product Information Event Focus area alignment* Financial stability Emotional wellness Ministry management Community leadership Best match for* Boot Camp scholarship spending ($300 & under) Personalized benefit with the Comprehensive Learning Series General Resource Hub listing Type of support* Personalized, one-on-one (coach, mentor, therapist, counselor) Consultant, professional services provider (bookkeeping, technology, legal, fundraising) Pre-recorded video content (online courses) Digital books, workbooks, manuals Software (bookkeeping, member management, marketing, legal) Hard copy books, workbooks, manuals Information, documents Conference, workshop, seminar Restful, restoration activity Other Name of Service/Product/Event* Briefly describe* Describe what type of support pastors can expect.
 Include how many, how much, how long.
 You're encouraged to write in a promotional tone since this resource will appear along side others for consideration.
 Cost $* If you have discounted this service or product for the Lead Well program, please share the original value.
 Original Cost $* Instructions* Include where pastors can find more information and/or how they can purchase or take advantage of your services/products (phone, email, direct links to website and/or social media handles).
 File upload Upload File If you're sharing a document or other media-based resource, upload it here.
 REFERENCES: Please share 2 references who can speak to the quality of your work.
 Be sure to include their name, email, phone, and a sentence on how they know about your work.
 Reference #1* Reference #2* Questions or comments?
 Terms & Conditions This information is correct to your knowledge.
 You give consent for all the information that you have submitted to be made public (excluding references).
 You may modify and/or update this information after it has been published; if you want your profile completely removed you can notify the Lead Well team in writing.
 The Lead Well team reserves the right to edit, remove, reject, and/or terminate the publishing of any of the services/supports that appear on PAW's Lead Well platforms.
 You understand and will comply with Lead Well's funder requirement that PAW pastors only use Lead Well program funds for the purchase of tools, services, and supports that specifically help them improve in the Lead Well priority areas (personal finances, emotional wellness, managing ministry, and/or community leadership).
 Up to four of your services/products are being listed at no cost; however, should you profit from the listing you understand that you are being asked to consider making a donation to the grant fund (where your gift will be matched dollar-for-dollar to support PAW pastors who have a need).
 You understand that the PAW will only pay for services/products on behalf of eligible PAW pastors who have completed a Lead Well learning program.
 Boot Camp completers earn a scholarship for up to $300* to purchase related services/products and completers of the Comprehensive Learning Series can contract with a personal coach or other professional; those services cannot exceed $500* for any reason. *While funds last* The PAW will directly pay service providers but pastors are responsible for making their own arrangements with providers.
 Pastors can only make a one-time request for services/products within 6 months of the completion of their cohort.
 Individual pastors may request additional services/supports but it will be at their own personal expense.
 Listing with Lead Well does not guarantee the purchase or use of your services/products.
 I am acknowledging the terms and conditions above and agree to them by submitting this form. * **Your confirmation will appear at the BOTTOM of the form after hitting submit** Submit